root-project/root/tree/ntuple/v7/doc/architecture.md

 By default, objects involved in RNTuple I/O (objects read from disk or written to disk) are passed to RNTuple as shared pointers.
 Both RNTuple or the application may create the object.
-Raw pointers to objects can be passed to RNTuple -- such objects are considered as owned by the application with a sufficiently long lifetime.
+Raw pointers to objects can be passed to RNTuple -- such objects are considered as owned by the application.
+The caller has to ensure that the lifetime of the object lasts during the I/O operations.

 An RNTuple writer that is constructed without a `TFile` object (`RNTupleWriter::Recreate()`) assumes exclusive access to the underlying file.
 An RNTuple writer that uses a `TFile` for writing (`RNTupleWriter::Append()`) assumes that the `TFile` object outlives the writer's lifetime.